 The fair value of each option grant was estimated on the date of grant using the Black-Scholes pricing model.
-The Company used an outside valuation firm to assist in estimating the fair value of stock option grants made during fiscal 2007.
+The Company, with the assistance of an outside valuation firm, estimated the fair value of stock option grants made during fiscal 2008 and fiscal 2007.